Don Pedro (Much Ado About Nothing): Film

 In English, Don Pedro has been portrayed by Denzel Washington, in Kenneth Brannagh’s 1993 adaptation, and Reed Diamond, in Joss Whedon’s 2012 adaptation.

 Television

 There have been several televised recordings of Much Ado About Nothing.
 A recording of the 1967 National Theatre production was directed for television by Alan Cooke and featured Derek Jacobi as Don Pedro.
-1973's televised recording of the New York Shakespeare Festival's production of Much Ado featured Douglas Watson as Don Pedro.
+1973's televised recording of the New York Shakespeare Festival's production of Much Ado featured Douglass Watson as Don Pedro.

 Nigel Davenport played Don Pedro in 1978 as part of the BBC's "Shakespeare Plays" series directed by Donald McWhinnie.
 In 1984, this production was replaced as part of the "Shakespeare Plays" series by a production featuring Jon Finch as Don Pedro and directed by Stuart Burge.

-In 2005, as part of the ShakespeRe-Told series, Michael Smiley portrayed a modernized version of Don Pedro called Peter.
+In 2005, as part of the ShakespeaRe-Told series, Michael Smiley portrayed a modernized version of Don Pedro called Peter.
 Peter is the director of the local news show, Wessex Tonight.